jackfarrell2/mgc/README.md

 Welcome to MGC!
 This app allows users to upload, compare, and analyze their golf rounds.
 You can manage rounds, courses, and view various statistics.

+This is the back-end.
+If you are looking for the front-end please navigate to the "mancc" project: [GitHub Repository](https://github.com/jackfarrell2/mancc).

+Check out the deployed project at [Manchester Golf Club](https://manchestergolfclub.com).

 ## Getting Started

 ### Homepage